 Burn: Bicycle.
 Cranking your feet through the air as you lie on your back will engage those deep transverse muscles that stabilize your core and keep you from injury.

-Belly Fat Workout #6
+Belly Fat Exercise #6

 Build: Hinges (opposite knee to elbow sit-ups) work lower back muscles along with all major abdominal groups.
 Do 3 sets of 20 reps with 30 seconds rest.